fpereiro/proof/notes.md

       - go back to the beginning of the function.
    - if it finds two consecutive blanks, advance one more position and -> 2arg.

 - Note: 2arg cr, if it finds 2arg, will be trapped in an infinite loop where it keeps adding character X to the leftmost free F-square, because 2arg is deleted and reprinted, so it's always there.
 This is peculiar.
 Now, Turing states "The m-configuration cr (𝕭, α) is taken up when no letters α are on the tape."
 It is possible then that 2arg cr is only meant to be called when we know that 2arg is absent from the tape, and in that case we're just interested on finding two consecutive blanks, advancing one more position and -> 2arg.
 But why not just use f instead?
-Interestingly enough, Petzold states: "These functions are not used elsewhere in Turing's paper.", which probably means that this function is erroneously defined.
+Interestingly enough, Petzold states: "These functions are not used elsewhere in Turing's paper.", which probably means that this function is erroneously defined, and since the error doesn't create further errors down the chain, it can be safely ignored.

 ## cp (compare)